Feeling blue over blue light?

 Even if it is inconclusive whether blue light causes permanent retinal damage, ophthalmologists point out that it nonetheless disturbs one's sleep patterns.

 Dr Tan Yar Li of Gleneagles Hospital says that blue light affects the body's circadian rhythm, or sleep-wake cycle, given how it is known to give people energy in the daytime.
-Over-exposure to blue light at night may thus make it difficult for people to fall asleep.
+Exposure to too much blue light at night may thus make it difficult for people to fall asleep.

 She adds: "Hence, it is advisable that we avoid or limit our screen time from about two hours before sleep.
 Decreasing blue light exposure from digital screens at night will help us to sleep better and have less daytime fatigue, which may in turn lead to less eye strain."